inko-lang/website/source/manual/getting-started/hello-world.html.md

 argument (the path after the `-I` option and its value) is the bytecode file to execute.
 Keep in mind that the exact paths may differ on your own computer.

-Since this approach of running a program is a bit cumbersome, we using the `inko` executable instead.
+Since this approach of running a program is a bit cumbersome, we use the `inko` executable instead.